wongyouth/vimfiles/README.md

 A handful of plugins for vim all maintained in one bundles.vim file, useful vim configuration, espacially for Rails coding.
-All plugins are mantained by vundle, so you can get plugins updated in one command that makes life easier.
+All plugins are mantained by NeoBundle, so you can get plugins updated in one command that makes life easier.

 Make sure you have `exuberant-ctags` installed for using vim-ctags if you use Ubuntu.
 Vim plugin to list, select and switch between buffers.